georchestra/vrt-bot/README.md

 or more, as the datasets will be downloaded and published again at each run), with the previous variables defined.

+The `vrt.sh` script support env variable in the vrt file, as it is using envsubt.
 ## Optional variables

 The following environment variables are optional: